webelcomau/EJBvsCDIvsJSF/README.md

   to choose Enable Multiple Modes then Telemetry (gives an overview) and Objects.
 - Click the settings gear wheel icon (top right).
   - Choose to **Profile Selected Classes**, then select these classes:
-    - `com.webel.jsf.Jsf23RequestBean`, `com.webel.jsf.Jsf23ViewBean`, `com.webel.jsf.OmniViewBean`
+    - `com.webel.jsf.Jsf23RequestBean` `com.webel.jsf.Jsf23ViewBean` `com.webel.jsf.OmniViewBean` `com.webel.jsf.Jsf23SessionBean`
     - `com.webel.ejb.StatefulEjb` `com.webel.ejb.StatefulInject` `com.webel.ejb.StatefulDepend` `com.webel.ejb.StatefulRequest` `com.webel.ejb.StatefulViewView` `com.webel.ejb.StatefulOmniView` `com.webel.ejb.StatefulSession`
     - `com.webel.ejb.StatelessEjb` `com.webel.ejb.StatelessInject`
   - Instances for them won't be shown in the Profiler until you choose and load a matching test page.

-- Note how there is also a rubbish bin icon/button for invoking Garbage Collection.
+- Note how there is also a rubbish-bin (trash-can) icon/button for invoking Garbage Collection.

-*Below there is a sequence of typical profiler screenshots, but to understand them, you'll need to first briefly inspect the different kinds of backing beans and the types of sessions beans that are injected into them.*
+*Below there is a sequence of typical profiler screenshots, but to understand them, you'll need first to briefly inspect the different kinds of backing beans and the types of sessions beans that are injected into them.*

 #### QUICKSTART: Understanding the different EJB session beans